lessizzmore/dask-gke/README.md

 This recipe outlines the steps for running a XGBoost training workload on [A4 GKE Node pools](https://cloud.google.com/kubernetes-engine).

+## Deployment Overview
+You have a persistent Dask cluster (scheduler and workers managed by Deployments) and a one-off task (data generation) managed by a Job.
+The Job leverages the Dask cluster to parallelize and accelerate the data generation process.

+Scheduler Deployment:

+This ensures that a Dask scheduler pod is always running and available.
+If the pod dies, Kubernetes will automatically create a new one.

+Worker Deployments:

+Each Deployment manages a set of Dask worker pods.
+Like the scheduler, Deployments ensure that the desired number of worker pods are always running.

+Service:

+The Service provides a stable network endpoint (a consistent IP address and DNS name) for the Dask scheduler.
+This is crucial because the scheduler's pod IP address can change if the pod is restarted.
+The workers use the Service's DNS name (e.g., dask-scheduler-svc) to discover and connect to the scheduler.
+This allows the workers to communicate with the scheduler regardless of which pod is currently running the scheduler process.

+Data Generation/Training Job:

+The datagen.py script is executed as a Kubernetes Job.
+A Job creates one or more pods and ensures that a specified number of them successfully complete their tasks.
+In this case, the Job will run a pod that executes datagen.py.
+The datagen.py script connects to the Dask scheduler (using the Service's address) and submits tasks to the Dask cluster to generate the data.
+The Job pod acts as a client to the Dask cluster.
+It orchestrates the data generation process but doesn't directly perform the data generation itself.
+The actual data generation is distributed across the Dask workers.
+Once datagen.py completes its task (i.e., all data has been generated), the Job's pod will terminate, and the Job will be marked as completed.

 ## Orchestration and Deployment Tools

 For this recipe, deploy A4 GKE Node Pool using [Cluster Toolkit](https://github.com/AI-Hypercomputer/gpu-recipes/blob/main/docs/configuring-environment-gke-a4.md)